wjc666666/Assignment-1---ReactJS-app/README.md

 1.React Router v6:

 + Implemented dynamic routing and nested routes for pages like /movies/:id and /reviews/:id.
++ Implemented programmatic navigation and use of Link components for seamless transitions.

-2.aterial UI for Responsive Design:
+2.Material UI for Responsive Design:

-+ Utilized Material UI’s useMediaQuery hook for mobile-first responsive layouts.
++ Leveraged Material UI’s useMediaQuery hook to design responsive layouts, ensuring mobile-first design principles.

 3.React Query for Efficient Data Fetching: